Francisca-Heii/online-store-app/README.md

 ### Wireframes
 I used pen and paper to sketch wireframes and then used Figma for the final wireframes.
 Please note there are a few changes to the final site since the wireframes were made.

  For example, for each sub category I intended to use cards, and when clicked to show products related to each category.
+ The view more functionality that invloves adding more information about each product.
 #### Mobile
 * [home](assets/wireframes/home.pdf)
 * [category-name](assets/wireframes/catname.pdf)